 Similarly, it would be easy to ensure atomicity with a no-steal policy.
-No-steal policy: pages cannot be evicted from memory (and thus written to disk) until the xact commits.
+The no-steal policy states that pages cannot be evicted from memory (and thus written to disk) until the transaction commits.
 This ensures that we do not leave the database in an intermediate state because if the transaction does not finish, then none of its changes are actually written to disk and saved.
 The problem with this policy is that it handcuffs how we can use memory.
 We have to keep every modified page in memory until a transaction completes.
-We much rather have a steal policy, which allows modified pages to be written to disk before a transaction finishes.
+We would much rather have a steal policy, which allows modified pages to be written to disk before a transaction finishes.
 This will complicate enforcing atomicity, but we will fix this problem by undoing bad operations during recovery.